 Soluble fiber will also keep you hydrated, because the fiber will absorb the water and release it slowly as your body has need for it.
 Without fiber you pee out more of the water you drink.

 There are times where you may confuse hunger with thirst.
 There are also times when plain water just doesn't seem at all appetizing.
 It can be hard to consume sufficient water to keep you well hydrated.

 Water can be more appetizing if you squeeze in some fresh lime or lemon juice.
 That can make all the difference in turning water into a satiating drink, because in addition to your thirst, you may be craving antioxidants, like vitamin C. A squirt of lemon juice has very few calories.
 You are ok to cheat during your fasting period with some lemon flavored water.

 Drinking plain herbal tea, such as peppermint, also helps if you feel hunger in the evenings, or whenever you are in your fasting period.

 I have a hypothesis that hunger levels may be partly dependent on satisfying needs for nutrition, such as vitamins and minerals and phytonutrients, and not just the amount of energy intake.
 If you eat foods that are high in carbs, but low in nutrients, you will remain hungry until your nutrient requirements are satisfied.
 Thus, the hunger you feel while consuming high carb low nutrient foods will lead to the consumption of more carbs than you need, which leads to weight gain.

 If you follow all these guidelines, it's super easy to lose weight.
 Hard is not fasting, eating lots of meals throughout the day, and just trying to cut down calories.
 When you eat after a fast, the food is so delicious and it is well worth the wait to have it.
 It is living in the best sense.
 Eat slowly and relish in every bite.
-Have as much as you want, just don't eat so much your belly hurts!
+Have as much as you want, just don't binge or eat so much your belly hurts!

 Related article: Zero Calorie Sweeteners